cybruGhost/THE-CUBE/README.md

 ## 🔐 Account Creation & Security

-- No real passwords or emails needed
+- No real passwords needed
+-
-- Use simple credentials like `user@email.com / 20202020`
+- Use simple credentials like `20202020`
 - We only track basic metrics (traffic, views) via Google Analytics

-> No watch history.
+ there is watch history.
 No personal logs.
 Just pure streaming.

 ---